-Our group is focussed on quantum chemical method development, particularly based around density-functional theory in the DALTON
+Our group is focussed on quantum chemical method development, particularly based around density-functional theory in the QUEST

 program packages.
 We are based at the School of Chemistry, University of Nottingham

 .
 To discuss joining the group please contact Dr. Andy Teale at firstname.lastname@example.org Current Members